theuserge/TheUserge.github.io/deployment.md

 * Now, Select **DRIVER** as <code>Python</code> and **VERSION** as <code>3.6 or later</code> then Copy the Database link Shown below

-<pre>mongodb+srv://&lt;username&gt;:&lt;password&gt;@mongos0.example.com/&lt;dbname&gt;?retryWrites=true&w=majority</pre>
+<pre>mongodb+srv://&lt;username&gt:<password>;@mongos0.example.com/myFirstDatabase?retryWrites=true&w=majority</pre>

-* Replace &lt;password&gt; with your given Password and &lt;dbname&gt; with "test" or "cluster0" and remove <> symbols.
+* Replace `<password>` with your given Password and `myFirstDatabase` with "`test`" or "`cluster0`" and remove `<>` symbols.

 **That's it**.
 You have got your **DATABASE_URL** Var value.

 ### 3. LOG_CHANNEL_ID

-Here, You need Log Channel Id to get all logs and Traceback errors of your UserBot.
+Here, You need Log Channel ID to get all logs and Traceback errors of your UserBot.

 * Create a **Private Channel** on your Telegram.

 * Type and send any Message on your channel.

-* Now, Forward your Message to @ShowJsonBot.
+* Now, Forward your Message to [@ShowJsonBot](https://telegram.me/ShowJsonBot).

 * Bot will send you json formated data of your message.

 * Find "forward_from_chat" section in the message. you'll see the "id" starting with <code>-100.....</code>

 * Copy the id with included hyphen (<code> - </code>) and Paste into LOG_CHANNEL_ID Var.
->**Note**:- _Don't forget to add your [**Bot**](https://theuserge.github.io/deployment#2-bot-mode) as administrator in log channel._
+> **Note**:- _Don't forget to add your [**Bot**](https://theuserge.github.io/deployment#2-bot-mode) as administrator in log channel._

 **For more information...
 Watch this** [Video](https://youtu.be/M4T_BJvFqkc?t=1025)

 ##### ---- [Optional] ----

-Instead of making Channel You can also create a Group to get your logs and This is the very easy way to get.
-Let's Do it
+Instead of making Channel, you can also create a Group to get your logs and this is the very easy way to get.
+Let's Do it.

 * You just need to make a new **Private Group** on Telegram.

-* Add @MissRose_Bot in your Private Group from Add Member > Search "@MissRose_Bot" and then Add.
+* Add [@MissRose_Bot](https://t.me/MissRose_bot) in your Private Group from Add Member > Search "[@MissRose_Bot](https://t.me/MissRose_bot)" and then Add.

-* After added, Just type "/id" in the chat.
+* After added, Just type "`/id`" in the chat.

-* You'll get the id of your channel or group.
+* You'll get the ID of your channel or group.

 > Note: Changing Group Type to Public may give you an issue in Userbot.
-To Fix this, Put Public group id in var.
+To Fix this, Put Public group ID in var.

 ## Non-Mandatory Vars

 ### 1. LOAD_UNOFFICIAL_PLUGINS

 Userge has a plugin repository where extra plugins are available.
-A place collection of all the plugins for Userge UserBot made by awesome people who are not in Userge dev team.
-We saying this as [Unofficial Plugins](https://github.com/UsergeTeam/Userge-Plugins).
+A place collection of all the plugins for Userge Userbot made by awesome people who are not in Userge Dev team.
+We're saying this as [Unofficial Plugins](https://github.com/UsergeTeam/Userge-Plugins).

 ```bash
 LOAD_UNOFFICIAL_PLUGINS = True